 Banns certificates from other churches and fees will be received at the end of the rehearsal.

-The cost of the wedding can be up to £703 if you include an organist, the choir, bell ringing, video recording etc but this will be discussed with the vicar when you book your wedding.
+The cost of the wedding will be between £536 and £795 depending on whether you include an organist, the choir, bell ringing, video recording etc but this will be discussed with the vicar when you book your wedding.

 Cheques should be made payable to PCC of St Michael and All Angels; cash is also acceptable.